jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 …which is loaded using `yahoo.com`'s cookies, the CSS parses, and sends private information to `evil.com`.
 Oh no.

+And that's just the tip of the shiteberg.
+From [browser bugs](/2018/i-discovered-a-browser-bug/) to [CPU exploits](<https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)>), these leaky resources have given us decades of problems.

 # Locking things down

 It's become pretty clear that the above was a mistake in the design of the web, so we no longer create APIs that can process these kinds of requests.
 Meanwhile, we've spent the last few decades patching things up as best we can: